Qlucore Omics Explorer is used by scientists and corporations across the globe.

 “With just a couple of mouse clicks, clinicians can quickly analyze their data by generating a heat map or principal component analysis (PCA) and get the list of differentially expressed molecules”

-Rolando Garcia-Milian, MLS, AHIP, Yale School of Medicine
+Rolando Garcia-Milian, MLS, AHIP, Yale School of Medicine, US

 “It is now years that we use Qlucore to identify gene expression patterns in immune cells and microbes.
 Its simplicity of use, versatility and multiple data visualization modes makes it a very attractive and powerful statistical analysis tool”.

-Gerard Eberl, Professor Microenvironment & Immunity Unit, Institut Pasteur, France
+Gerard Eberl, Professor Microenvironment & Immunity Unit, Institute Pasteur, France

 “Qlucore accelerates our research in an unprecedented manner.
 This extremely useful tool highlights for its simplicity, robustness, and usability with a wide range of proteomics and genomic datasets.
 It supports both explorative and hypothesis-driven research on fundamental and translational studies.
 A computational solution for biomedical researchers.”